bitnami/containers/bitnami/openldap/README.md

 #### Dynamic List or Member Of

-The overlays `dynlist` and `memberof` require, both, the operational `memberOf` attribute to be present in the loaded schema.
-To ensure that, a check is done during their initialization for the presence of the attribute and if not, it is created by code.
+The overlays `dynlist` and `memberof` both require the operational `memberOf` attribute to be present in the loaded schema.
+During initialization, a check is performed for the presence of this attribute; if it is absent, it is created programmatically.

-In the same time, the schema `msuser` declare the same attribute.
-Then if the schema and at least one of the overlays are required, a conflict may appears according to the order of loads schema first or overlays first.
+At the same time, the `msuser` schema declares the same attribute.
+If both the schema and at least one of the overlays are required, a conflict may arise depending on the load order, such as whether the schema is loaded before or after the overlays.
+If the overlays are loaded first, the process stops and raises a `Duplicate attribute` error.
-In the second case, the process stop loading raising an error `Duplicate attribute`.

-In a standard OpenLDAP installation (deb or rpm), its configuration is stored in main file which may include other one.
+In a standard {{ .Name }} installation (deb or rpm), its configuration is stored in the main file, which may include another one.
 In this case, the order is determined by the order of directives.

-For configuration flexibility, the container approach relies on a configuration based on a files' tree instead of a master file with includes.
-To ensure the order, the file tree must be read in a deterministic one.
-Fortunately, Linux sort the folder content enumeration using alphanumeric.
-This allows to declare overlay loading after the schema by using a keyword which is after `schema` in alphanumeric sorting (i.e. `cn=z-module{N}` will be loaded after `cn=schema` as they are both children of `cn=config`).
-Doing so, the configuration merging `msuser` schema and `dynlist` (or `memberof`) will run fine.
+For configuration flexibility, the container-based approach relies on a file tree structure rather than a master file with includes.
+To ensure the correct order, the file tree must be read deterministically.
+Fortunately, Linux sorts folder content using alphanumeric order.
+This allows overlay loading after the schema by using a keyword that is after `schema` in alphanumeric sorting (i.e. `cn=z-module{N}` will be loaded after `cn=schema` as they are both children of `cn=config`).
+Doing so, the configuration merging `msuser` schema and `dynlist` (or `memberof`) will load without errors.

 IMPORTANT: The `dynlist` requires the schema `dyngroup`.
-This can be done by adding it in the list of schemas to load through `LDAP_EXTRA_SCHEMAS`.
+This can be done by adding it to the list of schemas to load through `LDAP_EXTRA_SCHEMAS`.

-This sample shows how to declare the module `dynlist` with the support of dynamic (groupOfUrls) and static (groupOfNames) groups.
+The following example shows how to declare the module `dynlist` with the support of dynamic (groupOfUrls) and static (groupOfNames) groups.
 The `olcDatabase={N}mdb` has to be adjusted to the target configuration.

 ```bash
 ldapadd -D "cn=admin,cn=config" -w "configpassword" <<EOF